jantman/machine-access-control/docs/source/introduction.rst

 Control Server
 ~~~~~~~~~~~~~~

-This is a Python/Flask application that provides authentication and
+This is a Python/Quart application that provides authentication and
 authorization for users via RFID credentials, control of the ESP32-based
-machine control units;, and logging and monitoring as well as basic
+machine control units, and logging and monitoring as well as basic
 management capabilities.

 **Why not use the Glue server?** First, because the glue server is